 Streaming mode

 The 8c’s are Roon Ready and Spotify Connect devices.
-You can stream audio to the 8c’s directly on the Local Area Network over ethernet.
+A wired ethernet connection enables you to stream audio to the 8c’s directly on the Local Area Network.
 For more information about these streaming services, please have a look at their respective websites.

 roonlabs.com